3.4 Career guidance and counselling

 Article 24 of the Labour Market Regulation Act (Zakon o urejanju trga dela) states that ‘lifelong career orientation services shall be provided for preventive purposes to pupils, secondary-school students, university students and their parents supporting the career orientation programme of schools and faculties’.
 Lifelong career orientation services include activities leading to insights about the labour market.

-One of the measures of the YG is lifelong guidance.
+One of the measures of the Youth Guarantee is lifelong guidance.
 The aim of the measure is to increase the availability of information about careers, future employment opportunities and career management skills.
-For these purposes, the following actions are anticipated:
+For these purposes, the following actions are carried out:

-- Open, responsive, high-quality system of higher education - Further development and implementation of career centres in higher education 2015–2020 (Odprt, odziven in kakovosten sistem visokega šolstva - Nadaljnji razvoj in izvajanje dejavnosti kariernih centrov v visokem šolstvu 2015–2020): The organisation responsible for this measure is the the Ministry of Education, Science and Sport (MIZŠ).
-A tender was published in June 2016.
+- Open, responsive, high-quality system of higher education - Further development and implementation of career centres in higher education 2015–2020 (Odprt, odziven in kakovosten sistem visokega šolstva - Nadaljnji razvoj in izvajanje dejavnosti kariernih centrov v visokem šolstvu 2015–2020): The public call aimed to provide students with practical experience during education, enhancing employability, entrepreneurship, and creativity through real-world projects with educational institutions, local communities, and NGOs.
+Led by the Ministry of Education.

 Progress has been made in terms of professionalizing lifelong career guidance in Slovenia.
 In 2015, postgraduate training was provided to professionals who offer guidance services, including advisers employed by the Employment Service of Slovenia (ESS), schools and Human resource management firms (HRM).
 Quality guidelines have been written and accepted by all stakeholders.
 The ESS continuously attempts to reach out to young not in employment, education or training (NEETs) through workshops organised by school counsellors.
 Such cooperation has been established on the national and regional levels.